Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: RESULTS

 \subsection{Planner Evaluation in Simulation}

-Table~\ref{tab:simulation-results} shows the results in simulation comparing the Straight-to-Goal and Planner algorithms.
-The Planner improves over Straight-to-Goal in duration and transect length for all deployments and scenarios, with gains of up to $9.88\%$ and $16.51\%$ respectively.
-For MOGli, the gains in duration over the baseline are small in an absolute sense at slightly over $30$ minutes per transect, equating to a $2.39\%$ decrease.
+Table~\ref{tab:simulation-results} shows the results comparing the Straight-to-Goal and Planner algorithms in simulation.
+The Planner improves over Straight-to-Goal in duration and path length in all settings tested.
+The most significant improvement is obtained for the Favourable scenario in the \Esw{} North deployment, in which the planner reduces the mean transect duration by $7$ hours and the path length by $11$ km.
+For MOGli, the reductions in duration over the baseline are small in an absolute sense at slightly over $30$ minutes per transect, equating to a $2.39\%$ decrease.
 This region does not exhibit strong currents, as corroborated by the small differences in the performance of STG between the most Favourable and Unfavourable scenarios.
-Therefore, our currents-aware approach does not have much room for improvement over this simple algorithm.
-The gains are more pronounced for \Esw{}, where the Planner leads to decreases of $9.88\%$ and $8.92\%$ respectively in dive duration.
-The reductions in transect length (of $4.23\%, 16.51\%, 13.94\%$ for the three deployments) are more pronounced than the duration reductions.
-This is an important secondary metric as sampling along trajectories that are as straight as possible is key to many scientific objectives.
+Therefore, our currents-aware approach does not have much room for improvement over the STG algorithm.
+The improvements are more pronounced for \Esw{}, where the Planner leads to decreases of $9.88\%$ and $8.92\%$ respectively in dive duration.
+The reductions in path length of $4.23-13.94\%$ are more pronounced than the duration reductions.
+This is an important secondary metric as sampling along trajectories that are as straight as possible facilitates robust environmental data analysis and helps achieve many scientific objectives.